alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-02.md

 In this part we’ll only use the original “Windows API” resource scheme, namely to add a custom icon to the “Hello, world!” message box.

 The actual result in itself is just very marginal progress: a message box with a custom icon, plus the same icon for the executable.
 The important aspect is *how* that’s accomplished, namely by using resources, which later (in part 3) will enable us to tackle general windows with contents & layout defined by a resource.
-In an even later part it will also enable us to tackle the problems of modern look ’n feel, providing version information, and using UTF-8 Unicode text.
+In even later parts it will also enable us to tackle e.g. the problems of providing version information via Windows Explorer, and using UTF-8 Unicode text.

-However, that perfection right now would be yet another very marginal advance of the actual result.
-Hence we’ll postpone these perfections and do just the icon resource thing now.
-We’ll use window contents specification, called a “dialog template” — more directly visible progress yay! — in part 3.
+However, for now we’ll do just the icon resource thing, a message box with a custom icon.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->